Measuring the Availability and Response Times of Public Encrypted DNS Resolvers: Method

+\paragraph{Vantage Points.} We performed our measurements across four units in the same apartment complex in the Chicagoland area.
+We installed our measurement platform on Raspberry Pi devices, which we used to collect data.

-\paragraph{Vantage Points.} We performed our measurements from three global vantage points through Amazon EC2~\cite{amazon_ec2}.
+We also performed our measurements from three global vantage points through Amazon EC2~\cite{amazon_ec2}.
 We deployed one server in each of the Ohio, Frankfurt, and Seoul EC2 regions.
 We chose to perform measurements from multiple global vantage points to understand how DoH performance varies not only by which resolver is used, but also which geographic region the client is located in.
-Each server utilized 16 GB of RAM and 4 virtual CPU cores (the \texttt{t2.xlarge} instance type), and they each used Debian 10~\cite{amazon_ec2_instance_types}.
+Each server utilized 8 GB of RAM and 2 virtual CPU cores (the \texttt{t2.xlarge} instance type), and they each used Linux/UNIX~\cite{amazon_ec2_instance_types}.

 \paragraph{Resolvers and Domain Names.} \Fref{sec:resolvers} lists each of the DoH resolvers we measured.
 These resolvers were scraped from a list of public DoH resolvers provided by the \texttt{DNSCrypt} protocol developers~\cite{dnscrypt-public-resolvers}.
+We chose this list of resolvers because it was publicly available.
 Previous work has largely studied major DNS providers in use by web browsers; in contrast, we measure the performance of a larger set of encrypted DNS resolvers~\cite{hounsel2020comparing,hounsel2021can,hoang2020k,lu2019end-to-end}.

-We issued queries for two domains to each resolver: \texttt{google.com} and \texttt{netflix.com}.
+We issued queries for three domains to each resolver: \texttt{google.com}, \texttt{amazon.com}, and \texttt{wikipedia.com}.
 We chose these domains based on their popularity, but other domain names would have likely sufficed.
 We do not expect our choice of domain names to unfairly skew our performance comparisons between resolvers.

+\paragraph{Caching} Note that our selection of domains is quite realistic, because it is reasonable to expect that most people query sites that are already in cache.
+Therefore, in our method, we capture the typical user experience.
+We are primarily interested in the behavior of a resolver and the presence of cached entries enables a more controlled experiment.

-\paragraph{Measurement Procedure.} We performed the following steps to measure the performance of each of the encrypted DNS resolvers, from each of our three vantage points: \begin{enumerate} \item For each resolver that we aim to measure, establish an HTTPS session and send a DoH query, measuring the query response time for two domain names. \item For each resolver, issue four ICMP ping probes and compute the average round-trip latency. \end{enumerate}
+\paragraph{Measurement Procedure.} We performed the following steps to measure the performance of each of the encrypted DNS resolvers, from each of our three vantage points: \begin{enumerate} \item For each resolver that we aim to measure, perform a dig query, measuring the query response time for three domain names. \item For each resolver, issue a ICMP ping probe and collect the round-trip latency. \end{enumerate}